26

 json.dumps(dict, indent=4)

 is pretty handy for previewing what your code thinks structured data looks like.
-Technically this is possible with YAML, but conventions on, say, astring
+Technically this is possible with YAML, but conventions on, say, a string

-literal can be squishy.- YAML with
+literal can be squishy.

 name: True